Content Marketing: Your Step By Step Guide To Achieve Business Growth

 - Do you need to hire any members, such as writers, designers, or editors for your content team?

-- Do you need to purchase any equipment (such as cameras or mics, for videos and podcasts) or software tools (such as Adobe Photoshop, Canva, etc) that will assist your content marketing efforts?
+- Do you need to purchase any equipment (such as cameras or mics, for videos and podcasts) or software tools (such as Adobe Photoshop, Canva, or other tools similar to Photoshop) that will assist your content marketing efforts?

 - Are you going to buy ad space?